Friday, June 20, 2025

 Streaking at Bowdoin or Colby circa 1974-5 with Gene Cufone

 So, a big part of my life is missing.
 Hockey has been such an important part of who I am since I was 12 years old.
 For the first time in many years, there are no tryouts.
 There is no worrying about coaches, and competition, ice-time and injuries.
-I will not be travelling to watch my son play.
+I will not be traveling to watch my son play.
 I am not doing anything with The San Diego Gulls junior program as far as video or play by play goes.

 I did throw my hat in the ring to coach the San Diego State University ACHA club team but was beat out by a BC alum who played some AHL and actually attended Tilton Prep school where my son went.
 I was not sad when I didn't get the job.
 5:30am practices, games every weekend and travel.
 It would have been fun but a lot of work.
 I've had the chance to jump in as an assistant but my heart isn't in it.